UP | HOME

 Carsten Dominik created Org and is still active on the list.

-Bastien Guerry is the current maintainer and release manager.
-He also hosts orgmode.org on his server.
+Bastien Guerry has been the maintainer between 2011 and 2024.
+He hosts the orgmode.org website and the tracker on his server.

 Kyle Meyer is backporting patches made against Org in the Emacs repository and he updates the Emacs repository with Org latest releases ; he also hosts the public-inbox of the mailing list at list.orgmode.org.